 - In Final Fantasy VII, Cloud was too shy to talk to his crush Tifa when he was a little kid, and would watch her from outside her house instead.
 He seems to be able to talk to her by the time he's a teenager, but is unable to express his feelings for her until the night under the Highwind.

 - Lon'qu is the most notable example.
 It's initially Played for Laughs, but several of his supports open up his Dark and Troubled Past, making it a lot less funny: it's a rare case of trauma actually factoring into his fear.
 His childhood sweetheart and Only Friend, Ke'ri, was murdered in front of him in an attempt to protect him, and his failure to protect her stemmed the fear that any woman he'd get close to would eventually be killed.
-The result of this is him acting cold towards just about everyone, and every time he interacts with a female character, he tends to shout at random.
-His prospective love interests have to work very had to get to speak to him in normal terms, and if playing as a female Avatar, he has an extremely low chance of greeting you in the Barracks unless you marry him.
+The result of this is him acting cold towards just about everyone, and every time he interacts with a female character, he gets so unnerved that he tends to shout at random.
+His prospective love interests have to work very had to get to speak to him in normal terms, and if playing as a female Avatar, he has an extremely low chance of greeting her in the Barracks unless she marries him.

 - To a smaller degree, there is Prince Chrom.
 Whenever he tries talking to a girl who isn't one of his sisters, he always tends to say the wrong thing; as a result Chrom has a tiny pool of prospect brides, and at least one of them (Olivia) pretty much runs away from him more than once.